theosaulus/BML-horseshoe-prior/README.md

 # BML-horseshoe-prior

-A benchmark of several bayesian estimators on sparse linear regression problems, with a focus on the horseshoe prior.
+A benchmark of several bayesian estimators on sparse linear regression problems, with a focus on the horseshoe prior and the article Carvalho, Carlos M., Nicholas G. Polson, and James G. Scott.
+"Handling sparsity via the horseshoe."
+Artificial intelligence and statistics.
+PMLR, 2009.

 This is a student project by Timothé Boulet, Ali Ramlaoui and Théo Saulus, for the course "Bayesian Machine Learning" at the MVA master.